 Cate Nelson (b.
 1980) is an artist living and working in Oakland, California.
 She received her MFA from the San Francisco Art Institute and has exhibited in the Bay Area and Los Angeles.
-Her work is in private collections both nationally and abroad.
+She has received several grants and awards including an Alternative Exposure grant from Southern Exposure San Francisco and an Affiliate Artist Residency award at Headlands Center for the Arts in addition for being a finalist for he Headlands Tournesol Award.
+Nelson’s work is in private collections both nationally and abroad.

 My work focuses on themes of domesticity, object fetish, self-worth, personal relationships, the decorative, and notions of femininity and home.
 I am interested in imagining alternate realities wherein the psychological implications of our relationships to place, objects, and each-other collide in unsettling ways and become manifest through a post-modern approach to painting.